DiscipleTools/disciple-tools-storage/README.md

 Provide the ability to store/retrieve all storage content within 3rd party object storage services; offering greater security.

+## Security
+Keep your files in a private S3 Bucket, protected from being findable from the web.
+This integration with Disciple.Tools creates short lived links (24 hours) to display images.

 ## API

 See the [API Documentation](https://github.com/DiscipleTools/disciple-tools-storage/wiki/API) for more information.